flamerecca/yii2-gitbook-cookbook/working-with-multiple-records.md

    Is simpler to understand but if the first validation fails the second one won't be executed.
    Also notice that we are not going to validate`credit_id`on the files and references since the credit has not been created yet.

-4.1.  if the validations fail, end the transaction with a`rollBack()`just in case any validation had updated anything
+   1.   if the validations fail, end the transaction with a`rollBack()`just in case any validation had updated anything
       The action will then render the view and if you are using something like`ActiveForm`the user will see all the validation errors.

-5 if the all the validations are successful we proceed to save all the models.
+5. if the all the validations are successful we proceed to save all the models.
    We will save them without validation since they were already validated and assign the`credit_id`to the files and references after the credit has been saved.

-5.1 Catch any exception from the validation or saving and execute`rollBack()`
+   1. Catch any exception from the validation or saving and execute`rollBack()

-For debugging purposes we throw a new exception with the previous one so it can get caught by the Yii2 exception manager.
+      `For debugging purposes we throw a new exception with the previous one so it can get caught by the Yii2 exception manager.

-6 If no exception is thrown then`commit()`the changes.
+6. If no exception is thrown then`commit()`the changes.
    After this you can include any success logic like redirects or new renders.

 ## Operations Triggered by Events {#operations-triggered-by-events}